kiboschool/course-pm-and-design/src/lessons/more-ui-design.md

 ## **Learning Outcomes**

-After completing this lesson, you will be able to:
+After completing this lesson, you will:

-- Learning Outcome 1
-- Learning Outcome 2
-- Learning Outcome 3
-- ....
+- Be able to design for Android and iOS mobile platforms
+- Understand the differences between designing for Android and iOS platforms
+- Be able to design for the web
+- Be able to create responsive web designs at different breakpoints
+- Understand what design systems are and why they’re important
+- Understand what accessibility in UI design is and why it’s important

 ## Sections